ibm-cloud-docs/account/feature_codes.md

 {: shortdesc}

 Are you looking for details about adding subscription credit to your account?
 See [Managing subscriptions](/docs/billing-usage?topic=billing-usage-subscriptions) for more information.
-{:tip}
+{: tip}

 You must have an Editor role or higher on all account management services to apply a feature code.
 The extra resources or capabilities that are provided vary depending on the particular code but include one or more of the following items in general:

 * Increase the memory quota to a number of GB that is specified by the code
 * Add one organization with a memory quota that is specified by the code
 * Add an unlimited number of organizations
 * Upload an extra number of SSL certificates, as specified by the code
 * Use premium service plans
 * Convert a Lite account to a trial account, which provides access to more services but only within a limited trial period

 Complete the following steps to apply a feature code to your account: